Canon G7 X Mark III vs Rebel

 It is notable that the G7X Mark III offers wifi support, while the Rebel does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G7X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the Rebel has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Rebel has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Rebel was succeeded by the Canon XT.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G7X Mark III and Rebel can be found, respectively, in the Canon G7 X Mark III Manual (free pdf) or the online Canon Rebel Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark III and the Canon Rebel?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.